pico-lm/pico-analyze/README.md

 - **Per-Layer Visualization**: Automatic visualization of layer-wise metrics
 - **Easy Sharing**: Share your analysis results with collaborators
 - **Version Control**: Track different analysis runs over time
+- **Git Integration**: Automatically commit your code state with each analysis run to track exactly what configuration was used

 ---